 From India, Vijayawada

-Since she has file complain, do take disciplinary action because, this can set up good example of company's seriousness against any kind of harassment occurred.
+Since she has filed a complaint, do take disciplinary action because this can set a good example of the company's seriousness against any kind of harassment that occurred.
+Make the department follow and implement its policy to not enter into other personal computers.
+Allowing such incidents cannot control the required discipline to run any organization.

 From India, Ahmadabad